dkarunakaran/computer-interact/README.md

 * Enables Gmail operations.
 * Not active by default.
 * Requires a Google API token.
+* Must be specified in required_agents when initializing the supervisor.
+3. **arxiv_agent**:
+* Searches the Arxiv paper based on the user input.
+* Not active by default.
+* No API token is required.
-* Must be specified in token_required_agents when initializing the supervisor.
+* Must be specified in required_agents when initializing the supervisor.